acityinohio/baduk/README.md

 You can test the package with the handy "go test" command---the tests are included in the baduk_tests.go package.

-##To Do:
+##To Do

 A whole lot.
 Scoring isn't working yet, which is kind of necessary.
 More test coverage is needed.
 Just a whole bunch of everything.

 ##Why not call this package Go?

 Yes, we all get off on Xzibit memes, but that goes too far, even for me.
-The name collisions alone would drive me bonkers.
+Think of the name collisions/children.